 If traction electricity is procured by the Infrastructure Manager on behalf of the TOCs, all charges that the Infrastructure Manager incurs in respect of traction electricity will be passed through to the TOCs.
-The traction electricity charge is arrived at by calculating the product of the calibrated modelled consumption rate of the relevant rolling stock, a rate for traction current as published by the Infrastructure Manager (including an uplift to that amount to take account of transmission losses and specific charges levied by the UK national grid provider) and the usage measured in vehicle-kilometres.
+The traction electricity charge is arrived at by calculating the product of the calibrated modelled consumption rate of the relevant rolling stock, a rate for traction current as published (on the HS1 website: http://highspeed1.co.uk/regulatory/track-passenger) by the Infrastructure Manager (including an uplift to that amount to take account of transmission losses and specific charges levied by the UK national grid provider) and the usage measured in vehicle-kilometres.
 There is an annual adjustment to reflect any difference between the modelled and actual cost of traction electricity.